-I thought one of the most interesting movies from the past year was Exodus, starring Christian Bale.
+A few years ago, I saw the movie Exodus, starring Christian Bale.
 It tells the story of how Moses led the Israelite nation out of slavery in Egypt.

 One of the most poignant moments of the film occurs at the very end of the movie.
-The Israelites (with God on their side) have defeated the Egyptians, and the Israelites finally have their long-awaited freedom.
+The Israelites have defeated the Egyptians, and the Israelites finally have their long-awaited freedom.
 However, things aren’t all sunshine and rainbows.
 The Israelites are exhausted, and they don’t have much food or a place to call home yet.
 There are a lot of unknowns.

 The Israelites start complaining.
 They tell Moses, “Why can’t we just go back to Egypt?
 At least in Egypt, we had food every day, and a roof over our heads.”

 At some level, the Israelites wanted to go back to captivity.

 This can happen to us as well, when we’re in the process of trying to make a big change in our lives.
 We might start to make some real progress, but then it gets tough.
 It might be painful, and not too much fun.
 There might be a lot of unknowns.
 It might feel better to go back to what was familiar, even if it wasn’t good for us.